-D. The department may increase the mitigation ratios provided in subsections B. and C. of this section under the following circumstances:
+D. The department may increase the mitigation ratios provided in subsections B. and C. of this section restoration or creation;

-- 1. The department determines there is uncertainty as to the probable success of the proposed restoration or creation; - 2.
-A significant period of time will elapse between the impact caused by the development proposal and
+1. The department determines there is uncertainty as to the probable success of the proposed

+2. A significant period of time will elapse between the impact caused by the development proposal and the establishment of wetland functions at the mitigation site;